A Guide on How to Start Van Life Australia (2023)

 For instance, if living space is essential, look for something at least four meters in length.
 But if living space isn’t vital to you, then a smaller van will do.
 And remember, the more area you have, the heavier your caravan/campervan gets, so be sure that it’s still within your vehicle specifications.

-If you are looking for a van with good storage space, then look for something long and thin so you can pack lots of things.
+If you are looking for a van conversion with good storage space, then look for something long and thin so you can pack lots of things.

 If weight is important to you, think about if the van needs all that stuff inside it?
 Do I need my bedding, or do I want to sleep on top of everything else in the back?
 If your van is too heavy, it will be less efficient and cost you more to run.